 Floors including sub-floors

 Repair category 1

-Notes Flooring is generally level and firm to the tread.
-Some noisy sections evident.
+Notes Flooring is generally level and firm to the tread although some noisy sections noted.

-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair/ good condition consistent with age.
 The kitchen fittings are generally in adequate condition for their age and type.